MojoNetworksInc/pythonSampleCode/README.md

 Anyone can clone/fork this repo to extend and execute the Python files and try out various Mojo API calls.

 # Code Structure
-* Use the `mojoApiRunner.py` to execute the sample code.
+* `mojoApiRunner.py`: contains the entry point for testing the sample code.
 Change the following fields in this file:
   - In main modify the value of the variable 'mlp_host' to the hostname of the MLP service.
 Also modify the KVS authentication information
 * `mwmApi.py` contains the functions to access data from MWM service.
-To access the MWM service directly, modify the follign fields in this file:
+To access the MWM service directly, modify the following in this file:
   - In main modify the value of the variable 'host' to the hostname of the MWM srvice.
 Also modify the KVS authentication information
   - If you want to change the API version being used, modify the PATH_API_WEBSERVICE constant.
+* `mgmApi.py` contains the functions to access data from MGM service.
 * `mlpApi.py` contains the functions to access data from MLP service.
-This file contains functions to log into MLP service, fetch the user's allowed MWM service and logout.
+This file contains functions to log into MLP service, fetch the MWM and MGM service assigned to the and function to logout.
 To run this file:
   - In main modify the value of the 'host' variable to the hostname of the MLP service.
 Also modify the KVS authentication information.